yard

 Neem is less helpful for fast-moving beetles or chewing caterpillars on your tomato vines.
 Those pests may still need hand-picking or a different control, like BT.
 Neem works best as a preventative and as part of a routine, not a one-time emergency spray.

 It also has mild fungicidal properties.
-Regular sprays can slow powdery mildew on plants like cool-weather peas or repeat-blooming roses, but it will not erase severe infections overnight.
+Regular sprays can slow powdery mildew on plants like cool-weather peas or repeat-blooming rose canes, but it will not erase severe infections overnight.

 Do not rely on neem alone for major infestations.
 Use it to support other methods like hose-spraying, pruning, and sticky traps.